louismullie/stanford-core-nlp/README.md

 **Configuration**

-After installing and requiring the gem (`require 'stanford-core-nlp'`), you may want to set some optional configuration options.
+You may want to set some optional configuration options.
 Here are some examples:

 ```ruby
 # Set an alternative path to look for the JAR files